eurostat/gridtiler/README.md

 in the folder where the *grid.csv* file is located to produce the tiled grid in a **out/** folder.

-Since the grid is located north and east of point *(1000,2000)*, this point could be used as the grid origin point.
+Since the grid is located north and east of point *(1000,2000)*, this point could be used as an origin point.
 Run `gridtiler -i grid.csv -r 10 -x 1000 -y 2000` to adapt this.

 ### Specify cell position

-When the input data does not provide explicit **x** and **y** columns for the bottom left position of each cell, the **positionFunction** parameter can be used to derive this position from cell data.
+When the input data does not provide explicit **x** and **y** columns for the bottom left position of each cell, the **positionFunction** parameter can be used to derive this position from other cell data.
 This parameter is a javascript function which returns the bottom left position of a cell.
 By default, this function body is `return { x: c.x, y: c.y };` which simply returns the *x* and *y* column values of a cell *c*.

 Examples:
 - If the bottom left coordinates are in two **posX** and **posY** columns, use: `--positionFunction "return { x: c.posX, y: c.posY };"`
-- If the cells position is the position of its center in two columns **xCentre** and **yCentre**, and their resolution is **1000**, use: `--positionFunction "return { x: c.xCentre - 500, y: c.yCentre - 500 };"` which translates the centre position toward the bottom left corner.
+- If the cells position is the position of its center in two columns **xCentre** and **yCentre**, and the grid resolution is **1000**, use: `--positionFunction "return { x: c.xCentre - 500, y: c.yCentre - 500 };"` which translates the centre position toward the bottom left corner.

 ### Dealing with INSPIRE identifier